 Leading Transformational Change

-Change is a constant in society and organizations.
+1. Unexpectedly and 2.
+Out of necessity.
+Either way, change is a constant and is rarely receptive.
 It would serve leaders well to integrate change as a necessary strategy within their strategy.

 Barry was able to move my team into a place of full intention, by helping them see how their role as Liaisons could potentially impact family engagement for our district.